runtimeverification/rv-predict/docs/src/docs/quickstart.rst

 -  the ``--offline`` option tells RV-Predict to store the logged execution trace on disk and only run the prediction algorithm after the application terminates.
--  the ``--log <dir>`` option tells RV-Predict that the execution should be logged in the ``<dir>`` directory and that the prediction phase should be skipped.
+-  the ``--log`` option tells RV-Predict to log the execution trace but skip the prediction phase.
 -  the ``--predict <dir>`` option tells RV-Predict to skip the logging phase, using the logged trace from the ``<dir>`` directory to run the prediction algorithms.
 When using this option, specifying the java options and java command line are no longer necessary.
+-  the ``--dir-name <dir>`` option specifies the name of the work directory where RV-Predict creates its log directories.
+For example, if we specify ``--dir-name foo`` then the log directory created by RV-Predict would look like ``/tmp/foo/rv-predictXXX`` on a linux system.
 -  the ``--include`` option tells RV-Predict to include the given packages in instrumentation; this option takes precedence over the following ``--exclude`` option.